Learn Basic Computer Skills

 Different work environments require different kinds of computer skills.
 Some employers use systems written specifically for their businesses.
-This includes systems used by retail outlets, call centres, banks, and libraries.
-For these kinds of jobs, you will often receive the necessary software training on the job.
+These include systems used by retail outlets, call centres, banks, and libraries.
+For jobs in these kinds of environments, you will often receive the necessary software training on the job.
 However, to benefit from this kind of training, you will have to know how to use a computer to begin with!
 For most office jobs, however, knowing how to use a computer with the basic software will be enough.
 You will need to know how to:

 - Manage documents and computer files

 - Edit documents

 - Create tables, spreadsheets, and presentations

 - Send e-mails with document attachments

 You will be able to learn how to do these things with a basic computer course.